firdasafridi/Tokenomy-Exchange-API-Documentation/README.md

 #### withdrawCoin

-This method is for withdrawing assets.
+This method is for transfering out assets.

 To be able to use this method you need to enable *withdraw* permission when you generate the API Key.
 Otherwise you will get “No permission” error.

-You also need to prepare a *Callback URL*. *Callback URL* is a URL that our system will call to verify your withdrawal requests, you can consider it like a 2FA verification.
+You also need to prepare a *Callback URL*. *Callback URL* is a URL that our system will call to verify your withdrawal requests, you can consider it as like a 2FA verification.
 Various parameters will be sent to the *Callback URL*.
-From your server side, check the parameters if the request is valid.
-If all data is correct, print out a string “ok”  (without quotes).
-If we don't receive “ok” (without quotes) response, we will reject the request.
+Compare the parameters we send to the data in your database.
+If all data is correct, print out a string "ok"  (without quotes).
+If we don't receive "ok" (without quotes) response, we will reject the request.

 Callback call will be sent through a POST request, with 5 seconds connection timeout.